New Bedford, Illinois: History

-In October 1836, Henry Thomas of West Bureau Township registered land at the narrows (now New Bedford) and for a number of years it was the only registered tract in that section of the county.
-Henry Thomas was one of the first settlers to enter land at the narrows which in now New Bedford in October of 1836.
+In October 1836, Henry Thomas of West Bureau Township registered land at the narrows (now New Bedford), and for a number of years, it was the only registered tract in that section of the county.
+Henry Thomas was one of the first settlers to enter land at the narrows, which is now New Bedford, in October of 1836.
 For quite a few years, his land was the only entered tract in that section of the country.
-It was formerly laid out and named by the settlers from New Bedford, Massachusetts and was originally called Winnebago.
-The post office for Winnebago was established June 12, 1844 and was changed to New Bedford July 31, 1855.
+It was formerly laid out and named by the settlers from New Bedford, Massachusetts, and was originally called Winnebago.
+The post office for Winnebago was established on June 12, 1844, and was changed to New Bedford on July 31, 1855.
 New Bedford never had a railroad and remained a small village throughout its history.
-In 2000 the population was 95.
-In 2008 the population was 91.
-In the spring of 1837, Cyrus Watson, the first settler on Green river, built a cabin on Thomas' land, believing it to be vacant.
-About this time a state road was laid from Princeton to Prophetstown on the Rock River, crossing the Green River at this point.
+In 2000, the population was 95.
+In 2008, the population was 91.
+In the spring of 1837, Cyrus Watson, the first settler on Green River, built a cabin on Thomas' land, believing it to be vacant.
+About this time, a state road was laid from Princeton to Prophetstown on the Rock River, crossing the Green River at this point.
 Henry Thomas built a ferry boat, and for a number of years it was known as Thomas' Ferry.